Barred from Proselytizing in China, Mormons Try a Chinatown

 He grew up in a Mormon family in Tremonton City, a tiny town in northern Utah.
-He studied microbiology and anatomy, and in a pre-dental programme at Weber State University in nearby Ogden, Utah.
+He studied microbiology and anatomy, and in a pre-dental program at Weber State University in nearby Ogden, Utah.
 At 19, he decided to become a Mormon “elder” and missionary.

 “I grew up as a member of the church, and saw others go away as missionaries, and saw how it changed their lives,” Hess said.

-To prepare, he studied at the church’s Missionary Training Centre in Provo, Utah.
+To prepare, he studied at the church’s Missionary Training Center in Provo, Utah.
 For three months he attended workshops on how to teach the gospel, and learned Chinese.
 Everything else he had to learn on his own.

 “They give you enough so you can start.
 You go out and speak it every day,” Hess said.

 Then he had to deal with culture shock (Asians are exceedingly scarce in Tremonton).
 “I think, ‘Wow, I would have never seen that if I was back in Utah,’” said Hess’ partner, Mont Toronto.